TheCedarPrince/thecedarprince.github.io/notes/11032021180434-functional-programming.md

++++
-@def title = "Functional Programming"
-@def slug = "11032021180434-functional-programming"
+title = "Functional Programming" slug = "11032021180434-functional-programming"
-@def tags = ["functional", "programming", "paradigm", "archive"]
-@def description = "An overview on what functional programming is and the"

-@def rss_title = "Functional Programming"
-@def rss_description = "An overview on what functional programming is and the"
-@def rss_pubdate = Date(2021, 11, 3)
+tags = ["functional", "programming", "paradigm", "archive"] description = "An overview on what functional programming is and the" rss_title = "Functional Programming" rss_description = "An overview on what functional programming is and the" rss_pubdate = Date(2021, 11, 3)
++++

 Functional Programming